AlbanMontaigu/boot2docker-vagrant-template/README.md

 ### Box extension strategy

-Any modification provided by a new version or customization ++shall be located in extension system++ like [boot2docker-vagrant-extension](https://github.com/AlbanMontaigu/boot2docker-vagrant-extension).
-It means that during boot, the extension git repo will be ++cloned++ from the extension URL.
+Any modification provided by a new version or customization **shall be located in extension system** like [boot2docker-vagrant-extension](https://github.com/AlbanMontaigu/boot2docker-vagrant-extension).
+It means that during boot, the extension git repo will be **cloned** from the extension URL.

 So you will need a working internet connection for that.
 This can be anoying but this is the price to pay to reduce impact on your project.